NJM Insurance Group: Commercial insurance

-Consumer safety and corporate giving
+Consumer safety

 NJM runs several Teen Driver Safety Programs, which bring safety programming and education to New Jersey schools.
-In 2013, NJM commemorated its centennial with a “DNT TXT N DRV” (Don’t Text and Drive) campaign.
-The company donated $50,000 to charity at the conclusion of the campaign, which marked the start of NJM’s Teen Driver Safety Programs.
+In 2013, NJM commemorated its centennial with a "DNT TXT N DRV" (Don't Text and Drive) campaign.
+The company donated $50,000 to charity at the conclusion of the campaign, which marked the start of NJM's Teen Driver Safety Programs.

 Since 2013, NJM has donated more than 60 driving simulators to New Jersey and Pennsylvania high schools to support safe driving.

-The company supports New Jersey philanthropic organizations, including HomeFront’s Camp Mercer, the Trenton Area Soup Kitchen, Junior Achievement of NJ, Habitat for Humanity, and others.

 Partnerships and sponsorships

-Choose New Jersey

-NJM is an ambassador of Choose New Jersey, which supports economic development in New Jersey.

-Greater Trenton

-NJM’s Vice President of Public Affairs, Mike Van Wagner, participates on Greater Trenton’s Board of Directors.

 Trenton Thunder

-NJM partners with the Trenton Thunder, the Double-A affiliate of the New York Yankees, for “Safe at Home.”
-Since 2012, this partnership has resulted in donations of more than $88,700 to Trenton-area organizations.
+NJM partners with the Trenton Thunder for their "Safe at Home" Program.
+The program designates $50 per run scored at Thunder home games through the season and playoffs to a local charity organization.
+Since 2012, this partnership has resulted in donations of more than $140,600.

 Philadelphia 76ers

 Since 2018, NJM has partnered with the Philadelphia 76ers to promote teen driving safety in Pennsylvania.
 In 2018 and 2019, the Sixers and NJM hosted a National Teen Driver Safety Week kick-off event at the Wells Fargo Center in Philadelphia.